-In September 2012, a comprehensive draft report on the commonalities and differences between the jurisdictions in key areas of supervision was produced for public comment.
-Two public hearings were held in October 2012 to offer participants a chance to comment on the Project's draft report.
-Based on the comments received, a revised final report was released in December 2012 entitled "EU-U.S. Dialogue Project Technical Committee Reports Comparing Certain Aspects of the Insurance Supervisory and Regulatory Regimes in the European Union and the United States".
-Based on the report, in 2014 the Steering Committee also agreed on a "Way Forward" plan through 2017 which outlined common objectives and initiatives for the parties to be pursued over the next five years and hosted annual public events.
+In December 2012, a comprehensive draft report on the commonalities and differences between the jurisdictions in key areas of supervision was released: "EU-U.S. Dialogue Project Technical Committee Reports Comparing Certain Aspects of the Insurance Supervisory and Regulatory Regimes in the European Union and the United States."
+Based on the report, the Steering Committee also agreed on a "Way Forward" (updated in 2014) plan through 2017 that outlined common objectives and initiatives for the parties to be pursued over the next five years, in addition to hosting regular public events.

-Status: The Project’s work in 2018-2019 will focus on cybersecurity, the use of big data, and intragroup transactions.
-In March 2018 the Project published new initiatives outlining objectives, outcomes, and deliverables for these three areas through 2019.
-The Project hosted two public events in 2018, one in January and one in November.
-In advance of the November public event, the Project published papers in the areas of cybersecurity, cyber insurance, big data, and intra-group transactions.
+The Project’s work in 2018-2019 focused on cybersecurity, the use of big data, and intragroup transactions.
+In March 2018 the Project published new initiatives outlining objectives, outcomes and deliverables for these three areas through 2019.

 Committees Active on This Topic

 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or firstname.lastname@example.org.